galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 In this experiment we used Nanopore sequencing; this means that sequencing results in long reads with overlap.
 To find this overlap, Minimap2 is used.
 Minimap2 is a sequence alignment program that can be used for different purposes, but in this case we'll use it to find overlaps between long reads with an error rate up to ~15%.
-The optimal case would be to recreate a complete chromsome or plasmid.
-Typical other use cases for Minimap2
+Typical other use cases for Minimap2 include: (1) mapping PacBio or Oxford Nanopore genomic reads to the human genome;
-include: (1) mapping PacBio or Oxford Nanopore genomic reads to the human genome; (2) splice-aware alignment of PacBio Iso-Seq or Nanopore cDNA or Direct RNA reads against a reference genome; (3) aligning Illumina single- or paired-end reads; (4) assembly-to-assembly alignment; (5) full-genome alignment between two closely related species with divergence below ~15%.
+(2) splice-aware alignment of PacBio Iso-Seq or Nanopore cDNA or Direct RNA reads against a reference genome; (3) aligning Illumina single- or paired-end reads; (4) assembly-to-assembly alignment; (5) full-genome alignment between two closely related species with divergence below ~15%.

-Minimap2 is faster, more accurate than mainstream long-read mappers such as BLASR, BWA-MEM, NGMLR and GMAP and therefore widely used for Nanopore aligning.
+Minimap2 is faster and more accurate than mainstream long-read mappers such as BLASR, BWA-MEM, NGMLR and GMAP and therefore widely used for Nanopore aligning.
 Detailed evaluations of Minimap2 are available from the [Minimap2 paper](https://doi.org/10.1093/bioinformatics/bty191).